IBM-Swift/alert-notification-sdk/README.md

 Once you have a credential created, select "View Credentials" and take note of the information that appears there.
 You will need the entire `name` and `password` fields for your application, but **you should only use the `url` field up to and including `/api/`.** Do not include any portions of the `url` that come after that.

-Using this information, you should create an `AlertServiceCredentials` object in your application, which will be used in all functions that create, retrieve or delete alerts or messages.
+Using this information, you should create a `ServiceCredentials` object in your application, which will be used in all functions that create, retrieve or delete alerts or messages.

-    let credentials = AlertServiceCredentials(url: "<url>", name: "<name>", password: "<password>")
+    let credentials = ServiceCredentials(url: "<url>", name: "<name>", password: "<password>")

 API
 ---